sobotka/bassam-test/README.md

 **What it does?**

-The “Default” view transform, also known as the specification transfer curve for sRGB was **never designed to be used for raytracing / rendering**.
+The “Default” view transform, also known as the specification transfer curve for sRGB was designed for displays and **never designed to be used for raytracing / rendering**.

 This set of transforms adds a photographic view transform for Blender.
 It is the ACES Shaper LMT that grabs ten stops below middle grey and six and a half stops over middle grey.
 Middle grey is pegged at 0.18, which maps to approximately 0.6